metacore-io/chirpstack-kubernetes/README.md

 # Data persistence

-PostgreSQL and Redis data is persisted in Docker volumes, see the `values.yml` `volumes` definition.
+PostgreSQL and Redis data can be persisted on PVC volumes, see the `values.yml` `volumes` definition.